waldur/waldur-site-agent/README.md

   `agent-order-process` and `agent-membership-sync`; requires either MQTT- or STOMP-plugin as an event delivery system between Waldur and the agent.

+Code-wise, the agent consists of the main python module called `waldur-site-agent` and set of plugins with implementation for different backends (example `waldur-site-agent-slurm`).
+The main module contains the configuration for running the application, shared utils and abstract classes for backends.
+A plugin should contain implementation of the abstract classes exposing them via entry-points in the respecting `pyproject.toml` file.
+Each plugin depends on the main module, while this module uses plugin classes via entry-points.

 ### Integration with Waldur

 The agent uses a [Python-based Waldur client](https://github.com/waldur/python-waldur-client)